-- Search terms and topics are basically representative of your market (or niche).
+- Search terms and topics are representative of your market (or niche).

 - ‘Breakout’ means: there is more than a 5000% increase in popularity of a search term or topic versus the period you’re looking at.

-- Gauche general consumer interest in products, brands, people over time.
+- Analyze general consumer interest in products, brands, and people over time.

-- Compare topics and search terms, in order to make better business decisions.
+- Compare topics and search terms, to make better business decisions.

 - Understand the popularity of your market in different geographies.
 This will help you decide which regions and locations to focus on.

-Trend graphs are ideal for identifying opportunities and threats in your market, because they allow you to clearly compare different topics.
+You can use Google Trends for competitive analysis too.
+Trend graphs are ideal for identifying opportunities and threats in your market because they allow you to effortlessly compare different topics.

 - Identify the effects of seasonal influences on your market, products, and services.
 For example, think about how holiday seasons bump specific topics or keywords to the top and strategize how you can surf that wave of traffic.

-- Compare different topics in order to identify opportunities and threats.
+- Compare different topics to identify opportunities and threats.
 Think about the possible reasons behind sudden rises and declines.
-This allows you to react accordingly to real-time situations in the market.
+This allows you to react accordingly to current situations in the market.